 - Councils can provide information and resources on how best to leverage CCTC, such as allocating your donation to a high quality child care

-- Councils need local business champions to join their Council membership or Board of Directors and advocate for quality child care and supportive family policies.
+- Councils need local business and community champions to join their Council membership or Board of Directors and advocate for quality child care and supportive family policies.

-Find your local Council and connect to learn how your business can support young children and families.
+Find your local Council and connect to learn how your business or organization can support young children and families.